Andrettin/Wyrmsun/readme.txt

 - Improved the performance of AI resource gathering.

 * Maps
-- Reworked the Alps for the scenario Earth map.
+- Reworked the Alps for the Earth scenario map.
-- Added Tamworth and Aberdeen settlement sites for the scenario Earth map, and updated settlement territories in Britain accordingly.
+- Added Tamworth and Aberdeen settlement sites for the Earth scenario map, and updated settlement territories in Britain accordingly.
-- Reworked the Shorbear Hills submap for the scenario Nidavellir map.
+- Updated the Caverns of Chaincolt Gates and Shorbear Hills submaps for the Nidavellir scenario map.

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.